 Enjoy board games, arts and crafts, books and Disney Family Movies together.
 DVD rentals also available.
 This is also where you will need to sign up to play the Menehune Adventure Game.
 Open from 8:00 am - 8:00 pm.

-Aunty's Beach House - Kids' Club
+Aunty's Beach House - Kids' Club (temporarily unavailable)

 Aunty's Beach House is designed just for kids ages 3 to 12 and it offers secured programming where all children will be within sight or sound of the Youth Activities Counselors.
 Base activities (covered by the Resort room charge) and premium experiences (offered for a fee) will surprise and delight guests at Aulani by encouraging and promoting physical, intellectual, emotional, social and cultural development.

 Drop the kids off while you go have a little adult time and know that they will be having the time of their lives.
 The Beach House is divided into two sides, Aunty's and Uncle's, and features traditional Disney music in Hawaiian.
 The keiki (children) will learn about Hawaiian culture in Aunty's living room where she gathers the children for Once Upon an Island storytelling, Make Believe Magic, lei making, hula lessons and ukulele playing.
 An enchanted fireplace and a magical ceiling window make this area extra special.
 Meals and snacks are served in Aunty's Kitchen.
 Snacks are provided free of charge every two hours and lunch and/or dinner are provided at an additional cost.
 Kids can also watch movies here and participate in Eruption Disruption! (a Volcanic experiment) as well as Stitch's Space Goo.